-The Estonian Presidency actively pursued work in this context.
-The group held 4 meetings to exchange views on the main options and related elements identified in the course of the common reflection process.
-On 16 October 2017, during a joint meeting of the DAPIX- FoP on data retention and WP on Telecommunications and Information Society (TELECOM), an initial exchange of views was held regarding the draft e-Privacy Regulation.
+At the meeting of the DAPIX - FoP on 18 September 2017 delegations exchanged views on the possible options and related elements identified in the course of the common reflection process for ensuring the availability of communication data that could be used for the purposes of prevention and prosecution of crime.
+At the meeting on 16 October 2017, during a joint meeting of the DAPIX- FoP on data retention and WP on Telecommunications and Information Society (TELECOM), an initial exchange of views was held regarding the draft e-Privacy Regulation.

-Taking into account the outcome of discussions thus far, the Presidency considers that further work should focus on three main elements regarding a data retention regime for the purpose of prevention and prosecution of crime in light of the jurisprudence of the EUCJ.
+Taking into account views expressed by the Member States during previous meetings, the Presidency considers further work should focus on three main elements regarding a data retention regime for the purpose of prevention and prosecution of crime in light of the jurisprudence of the EUCJ.

-1) Ensuring availability of data: in this regard, it is necessary to ensure coherence between the draft e-Privacy Regulation and retention of data for the purpose of prevention and prosecution of crime.
-First and foremost, the rules and obligations applicable to service providers in the context of the draft e-Privacy Regulation should not prevent the possibility for derogations on the basis of domestic or EU legislation with the purpose of retaining data for prevention and prosecution of crime.
-In this regard, specific attention should be paid to a better delimitation of the scope of application of the draft Regulation in light of the arguments of the Court stemming from the interpretation of the scope and structure of the current e-Privacy Directive.

-2) Restricting the scope of the data retention framework for the purpose of prevention and prosecution of crime, taking into account requirements of the jurisprudence, including further analysis of the elements identified by Europol and the EU CTC.

-3) Setting out strong safeguards for access to retained data based on strict necessity and proportionality test, including further analysis of the elements identified by the EU CTC and Europol.
+- 1) Ensuring availability of data: in this regard, it is necessary to ensure coherence between the draft e-Privacy Regulation and retention of data for the purpose of prevention and prosecution of crime.
+First and foremost, the rules and obligations applicable to service providers in the context of the draft e-Privacy Regulation should not contradict the possibility for derogations on the basis of domestic or EU legislation with the purpose of retaining data for prevention and prosecution of crime.
+In this regard, specific attention should be paid to a better delimitation of the scope of application of the draft Regulation in light of the arguments of the Court stemming from the interpretation of the scope and structure of the current e-Privacy Directive. - 2) Restricting the amount of data retained for the purpose of prevention and prosecution of crime, taking into account requirements of the jurisprudence, including further analysis of the elements identified by Europol and the EU CTC. - 3) Limiting access to retained data through placing additional safeguards to restrict access to data only when strictly necessary and proportionate, including further analysis of the elements identified by the EU CTC and Europol.

-Regarding the issues related to the availability of data in the context of the draft e-Privacy Regulation, the WP TELE has been invited to further reflect on the issues discussed at the joint meeting on October 16.
-The Presidency will thereafter assess the next steps in that context.
+On the issues related to the availability of data in the context of the draft e-Privacy Regulation, the WP TELECOM has been invited to further reflect on the issues discussed at the joint meeting on October 16.
+The Presidency will thereafter summarise the discussion.